NoroffFEU/fed2-js2-ca-AnnaAaBrekke/README.md

 ## Features

-- **User Registration**: New users can create an account.
+- User Registration: New users can create an account.
-- **User Login**: Registered users can log in and receive a JWT for authenticated API requests.
+- User Login: Registered users can log in and receive a JWT for authenticated API requests.
+- Follow/Unfollow User: Users can follow or unfollow other users to curate their feed. (in progress)
-- **Create Posts**: Logged-in users can create new posts and share content.
+- Create Posts: Logged-in users can create new posts and share content.
+- Get Single Post: View details of a single post by its ID.
+- Get Many Posts: Browse and view a list of posts from various users.
+- Get Posts of a User: View posts created by a specific user.
+- Get Posts from Followed Users: View posts from users you follow.(in progress)
+- Search Posts: Search for posts based on keywords or tags. (in progress)
-- **Edit Posts**: Users can update their existing posts.
+- Edit Posts: Users can edit their existing posts.
-- **Delete Posts**: Users can remove their posts if needed.
+- Delete Posts: Users can delete their posts if needed.
-- **Post Listing**: View a list of recent posts.
-- **Single Post View**: View details for an individual post by its ID.
-- **Logout Functionality**: Users can log out and clear their session token.
+- Comment on Post: Users can comment on posts to engage with content. (in progress)
+- Reply to Comment: Users can reply to comments on posts. (in progress)
+- React to Post: Users can react to posts (e.g., like, love, etc.) to express their engagement. (in progress)

 #### API Integration